Do you want to know the difference between a buck and a doe?

 2. Behavioral changes

-Male Vs Female Rabbit Personality
+Male Vs. Female Rabbit Personality

 Individual rabbits have unique personalities, and there is a wide range of behaviors and temperaments within both sexes.
-However, these are some general trends we have observed in male and female rabbits.

 Male rabbits (bucks):

-- Generally more easy-going and laid back in comparison to female rabbits.
+1. Generally more easy-going and laid back in comparison to female rabbits.

-- They can be more affectionate and social, often seeking attention and cuddles.
+2. They can be more affectionate and social, often seeking attention and cuddles.

 Female rabbits (does):

-- Can be more independent and assertive than male rabbits.
+1. They can be more independent and assertive than male rabbits.

-- Some female rabbits may be more protective of their living space, which could lead to territorial behaviors.
+2. Some female rabbits may be more protective of their living space, which could lead to territorial behaviors.

-- Unspayed does can experience false pregnancies, leading to nest-building behaviors and mood swings.
+3. Unspayed does can experience false pregnancies, leading to nest-building behaviors and mood swings.

 Here are some frequently asked questions.